Controllable Collision Scenario Generation via Collision Pattern Prediction: Experimental Results

 \textbf{Planner optimization process.} To demonstrate the utility of our generated collision scenarios, we conduct parameter optimization of the PDM planner~\cite{dauner2023parting} via grid search under both C-STRIVE-generated scenarios and those from our method (Tab.~\ref{table:planner improvement}).
 The planner constructs candidate trajectories by laterally shifting the centerline reference path of the ego vehicle to simulate evasive maneuvers and combining each shifted path with different velocity scales to simulate varying levels of deceleration.
 Each candidate trajectory is evaluated with the IDM policy, and the best one is selected according to a scoring function.
 We tune both IDM parameters (e.g., minimum desired distance, maximum acceleration) and the scoring weights (e.g., progress and timing weights).

 \textbf{Results.} C-STRIVE tends to yield overly aggressive attacker behaviors, often leading to collisions earlier than the specified TTA.
 This drives the PDM planner to favor more frequent lane changes, which is advantageous in scenarios such as \textit{Opposite Direction} (OD) and \textit{Rear-End (RE)}, where collision avoidance is only feasible through lateral maneuvers.
 These results highlight that different scenario generation methods expose different planner failure modes, underscoring the need for a broader and more controllable set of testing scenarios to comprehensively assess planner robustness and generalization.
+Qualitative visualizations of planner behavior after fine-tuning with the generated scenarios are provided in the \href{https://plchen86157.github.io/conditional_scenario_generation/}{project webpage}.